DeltaRig/Angular/README.md

 - By default all properties of components are only accessible inside these components, not from outside and that generally is a good thing.

+#### Encapsulation

+Style encapsulation refers to how CSS styles are applied and isolated within a specific component without affecting other components in the application.

+By default is applied:
+> encapsulation: ViewEncapsulation.Emulated

+*Emulated:* It is the default style encapsulation in Angular.
+With this option, Angular emulates the scope of styles defined in a component by encapsulating them within a unique attribute automatically generated.
+This ensures that the styles defined in a component do not affect other components, and vice versa.
+Emulated encapsulation is the most commonly used option as it is the default.

+*None:* With this option, no style encapsulation is applied.
+This means that the styles defined in a component will be applied globally throughout the application.
+The use of "None" encapsulation should be avoided in most cases as it can lead to style conflicts and make maintenance difficult.

+*ShadowDom:* This option utilizes the Shadow DOM technology, which is a part of modern browsers, to encapsulate the styles of a component.
+Shadow DOM allows for real encapsulation of styles, making them inaccessible to other components.
+However, support for Shadow DOM may vary among browsers and may require additional configurations.

+By default, the styles defined in the app.component.css file will be applied to the root component (AppComponent) and all child components within the component hierarchy.
+This occurs because the default style encapsulation in Angular is emulated encapsulation (ViewEncapsulation.Emulated).
+However, it's important to note that styles defined in a child component can override styles defined in the parent component.

 #### Binding

 Default format is like: